-Borderline personality disorder (BPD) is one of a group of psychiatric conditions known as 'personality disorders'.
-BPD is marked by distressing emotional states, difficulty relating to other people and self-harming behaviour.
+Borderline personality disorder (BPD) is a type of psychiatric condition.
+People with BPD experience distressing emotional states, difficulty relating to other people and self-destructive behaviour.

 Symptoms of borderline personality disorder (BPD)

 People with BPD have difficulty relating to other people and the world around them.
-Symptoms may include:
+Difficulties that people with BPD may experience include:

 - idealising or devaluing other people

 - constant, overwhelming emotional pain

 - impulsive or self-destructive behaviours – such as spending sprees or engaging in unsafe sex or substance abuse

 People living with BPD may show extreme behaviour, such as intense changes in mood and repeated self-harm.
 There may be a variety of reasons for such behaviour.
 The person may feel that they are dependent on others for their identity, or may fear abandonment.

 Extreme behaviours associated with BPD are often efforts to avoid real or imagined abandonment.
 They are often dismissed as 'attention-seeking' or manipulation.
 However, these behaviours are symptoms of the disorder and require professional help.
 Family and other carers of people with BPD also need education and support.

 The causes of BPD are unclear, but may involve a combination of: